mmeppelink20/better-bacta-bot/README.md

 In order to use this program with the web frontent, you will need to first download Apache Tomcat, and an IDE of your choice;
 This particular program was created in Intellij.
 Import the project into your IDE and then select Apache Tomcat as a run configuration.
 This should allow you to start the program.
+Or if you'd like to expedite this entire process, you can go directly to the Azure hosted website here: https://matthew-final-project.azurewebsites.net/

 # How to use